TomDDG/ZXPicoMD/README.md

 ## Building with Case

-This guide is based on v1.2 of the PCB, however it also applies to v1.1 with the diodes placed where the BOB was.
+This guide is based on v1.2 of the PCB which is the same as v1.3 minus the OLED GND/VCC selction pins.
+It also applies to v1.1 with the diodes placed where the BOB was.

 First solder in the diodes, resistors, buttons, buzzer, transistor & TSR 1-2450 as per the silk screen, being mindful of the orientation of the diodes.
 I recommend you use BAT42/43 Schottky diodes for Data 1 [D1(D)], Data 2 [D1(D)] & Comms Out [CO(D)] as these are small signal outputs which may benefit from the lower voltage drop.